chech0x/eth-dev-env/Readme.md

-# Ethereume Development Enviroment
+# Ethereum Development Enviroment
-This is  an docker image for easy development in Ethereum Solidity with Truffle and Ganache.
+This is a docker image for easy development in Ethereum Solidity with Truffle and Ganache.

 ## Build image